cseberino/etc_tech_ref/docs/world_computer/accounts.rst

 this name is that historically it followed from calculations of the arc lengths of ellipses.

-The last identifiers commonly used are the first 20 bytes of the Keccak 256 hashes of public keys.
-These are referred to as *addresses*.
-These are most often used to identify accounts rather than public keys.
+Addresses are formed from the first 20 bytes of the Keccak 256 hashes of public keys.
+These are more often used to identify accounts rather than public keys.
 Interestingly, public keys cannot be determined solely from addresses.
 Here is a Python script that calculates addresses from public keys.
 It requires the PySHA3 package.
 Addresses are typically expressed in hexadecimal notation and that convention is followed in this script:

 .. sourcecode:: python